-Judy Annear is author and editor of the publication The photograph and Australia (AGNSW 2015).
+Judy Annear is adjunct at the Art & Design Faculty, University of NSW, Sydney (2017–).
+She is author and editor of the publication The photograph and Australia (AGNSW 2015).
 In 2015-16 she lectured on writing photographic histories and the importance of photographic collections both nationally and in Canada, New Zealand and Japan.
 She regularly lectures on contemporary ideas and photo media.

 In 2016 she initiated and was one of 16 writers for Exquisite consequences (effefe.net).
 Her literary writings have appeared in Cordite and Australian Poetry.
 She was previously editor of and writer for the major publication Mnemosyne (AGNSW/Scalo 2005) on Bill Henson’s work and the Photography collection handbook (AGNSW 2007).

 She has published extensively in journals such as Art Network, Art+Text (member of the editorial committee 1987–94), Photofile, Art Monthly, Art & Australia, Art Asia Pacific, LIKE, ART-iT Asia, Broadsheet.
 In 1980, she was a member of the collective that wrote and (largely) funded the feminist arts magazine LIP (1976–84).